ethanokamura/surfbored/README.md

-  ├── app_core/                  # Core functions of the project; main backbone for the backend ├── app_ui/                    # UI elements including theme, commonly used widgets, and constants ├── board_repository/          # Handles board data and its interaction with API's ├── post_repository/           # Handles post data and its interaction with API's ├── tag_repository/            # Handles tag data and its interaction with API's └── user_repository/           # Handles user data and its interaction with API's
+  ├── app_core/                  # Core functions of the project; main backbone for the backend ├── app_ui/                    # UI elements including theme, commonly used widgets, and constants ├── board_repository/          # Handles board data and its interaction with API's ├── comment_repository/        # Handles the interaction between comments and the API's ├── friend_repository/         # Handles the interaction between users and the API's ├── post_repository/           # Handles post data and its interaction with API's ├── tag_repository/            # Handles the interaction between tags and the API's └── user_repository/           # Handles user data and its interaction with API's

 ```